EPPlusSoftware/EPPlus/docs/articles/breakingchanges.md

 Targeting framework for .NET 4.5 has been upgraded to .NET 4.52.
 All references to System.Drawing.Common has been removed.
 See [Breaking Changes in EPPlus 6](https://github.com/EPPlusSoftware/EPPlus/wiki/Breaking-Changes-in-EPPlus-6) for more information.
 Static class 'FontSize' has splitted width and heights into two dictionaries.
 FontSizes are lazy-loaded when needed.

+### Breaking Change From EPPlus 6.2
+Updating data validations via the XML DOM will not work as read and write is performed on load/save.
+ExcelDataValidation.IsStale is deprecated and will always return false.